byui-cit/learning-modules/modules/css/css-intro/prepare1.md

 </head>
 ```

 The link tag has two attributes.
 The rel specifies the relationship between the current document and the linked document.
 The href or hypertext reference shows where the document is located.
-Since our value for the href is just the file name, that indicates it is located at the same level or area that our HTML file located.
+Since our value for the href is just the file name, that indicates it is located at the same level or area that our HTML file is located.

 Let's create the CSS file called styles.css.
 Open a new blank document and let's save it as styles.css in the same place you have the HTML file.
 Let's add our first rule-set to the CSS file: